openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `wallet_issuer`: OPTIONAL.
 JSON String containing the Wallet's OpenID Connect issuer URL.
 The Credential Issuer will use the discovery process as defined in [@!SIOPv2] to determine the Wallet's capabilities and endpoints.
 RECOMMENDED in Dynamic Credential Request.
 * `user_hint`: OPTIONAL.
 JSON String containing an opaque user hint the Wallet MAY use in subsequent callbacks to optimize the user's experience.
 RECOMMENDED in Dynamic Credential Request.
 * `issuer_state`: OPTIONAL.
 String value identifying a certain processing context at the Credential Issuer.
-A value for this parameter is typically passed in an issuance initation request from the Credential Issuer to the Wallet (see ((#issuance_initiation_request)).
+A value for this parameter is typically passed in an issuance initation request from the Credential Issuer to the Wallet (see ((#credential_offer)).
 This request parameter is used to pass the `issuer_state` value back to the Credential Issuer.

 Note: When processing the Authorization Request, the Credential Issuer MUST take into account that the `issuer_state` is not guaranteed to originate from this Credential Issuer in all circumstances.
 It could have been injected by an attacker.